Measurement Errors in R: Automated uncertainty handling in R: the errors package Automated uncertainty handling in R: the package

-The \CRANpkg{errors} package aims to provide easy and lightweight handling of measurement with errors, including propagation using the first-order TSM presented in the previous section and a formally sound representation.
-Errors, given as (combined) standard uncertainties, can be assigned to numeric vectors, matrices and arrays, and then all the mathematical and arithmetic operations are transparently applied to both the values and the associated errors.
-Following the example from the \emph{Related Work} section,
+The \CRANpkg{errors} \citep{CRAN:errors} package aims to provide easy and lightweight handling of measurement with errors, including uncertainty propagation using the first-order TSM presented in the previous section and a formally sound representation.